Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Disable-AzureRmRecoveryServicesBackupRPMountScript.md

 schema: 2.0.0
 ---

-# Disable-AzureRmRSBRPMountScript
+# Disable-AzureRmRecoveryServicesBackupRPMountScript

 ## SYNOPSIS
-Disables access to all the files of the recovery point.
+Dismounts all the files of the recovery point.

 ## SYNTAX

 ```
-Disable-AzureRmRSBRPMountScript [-RecoveryPoint] <RecoveryPointBase> [-PassThru]
+Disable-AzureRmRecoveryServicesBackupRPMountScript [-RecoveryPoint] <RecoveryPointBase> [-PassThru]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Disable-AzureRmRSBRPMountScript** cmdlet disables access to the files of the recovery point which were earlier mounted.
+The Disable-AzureRmRecoveryServicesBackupRPMountScript cmdlet dismounts the files of the recovery point which were mounted earlier using the Get-AzureRmRecoveryServicesBackupRPMountScript cmdlet.

 ## EXAMPLES

-### Example 1: Select the recovery point and get the script
+### Example 1: Dismount a recovery point
 ```
 PS C:\> $namedContainer = Get-AzureRmRecoveryServicesBackupContainer  -ContainerType "AzureVM" -Status "Registered" -FriendlyName "V2VM"
 PS C:\> $backupitem = Get-AzureRmRecoveryServicesBackupItem -Container $namedContainer  -WorkloadType "AzureVM"